Bridge in Tyresta National Park, Sweden

 Gottlieb Paludan Architects has been selected as winners in the competition to design a new entrance area and a new bridge for Tyresta; 1.970 hectares of national park Southeast of Stockholm, Sweden.

 Tyresö Municipality requested a design which takes into consideration the area’s unspoiled nature.
 The new main entrance to Tyresta National Park commences a route through an altering landscape consisting of both cultural landscape and a pristine nature reserve containing virgin forest.
-The bridge crossing Nyforsviken will be an integrated part of the natural path through the national park.
+The bridge crossing Nyforsviken is an integrated part of the natural path through the national park.
 The design, therefore, respects the surrounding landscape and relies on a thorough and comprehensive understanding of the existing qualities.

 The bridge is designed with a straight line without supporting structures and constructed with prestressed tension rods drilled into the rock, and stabilized by a concrete bridge span, while the railings are made of stainless steel – sturdy materials that will ensure longevity and minimal consumption of materials.
 Gottlieb Paludan Architects’ design is described by the jury as "a bridge with a distinct design that does not compete with the pristine environment more than necessary".